 NOTE: For more train-themed tipples, there’s also Ticket Hall & Signal Station across the path in Kingly Court.
 It’s run by the same people, who appear to have a great track record in these things…

 Address: 13 Kingly Court, W1B 5PW | Book here

 WORLD FAMOUS JAZZ DEN: RONNIE SCOTT’S | Soho

-It’s London’s most renowned jazz bar – a low-lit, subterranean drinking den, where you can while away the evening eating and drinking, all while listening to incredible jazz.
-READ MORE.
+Ronnie Scott’s is one of the most renowned jazz bars in London – a low-lit, subterranean drinking den, where you can while away the evening eating and drinking, all while listening to incredible jazz.

 Address: 47 Frith Street, Soho, Central London, W1D 4HT | Book tickets here